-Michel Stone’s debut novel The Iguana Tree, which Library Journal says "recalls the work of John Steinbeck," received a starred review from Publishers Weekly and an IPPY Award as one of the top novels published in 2012 by an independent press.
-The book was also named a spring 2012 "Okra Pick" from the Southern Independent Booksellers Association.
-The Iguana Tree was recently named a finalist for Foreword Reviews Book of the Year in the multicultural fiction category.
+Stone’s debut novel The Iguana Tree, which Library Journal says "recalls the work of John Steinbeck," received a starred review from Publishers Weekly and was named a finalist for Foreword Reviews Book of the Year in the multicultural fiction category.
 This novel has been a popular choice of universities' and colleges' "Common Read" programs.